andlimey/blog/content/posts/insuring-yourself-against-undesirable-events.md

 While not all agents necessarily push for these products because of the commissions, the reality is that there is an inherent conflict of interest.
 Ultimately, it is in their best interest to promote these plans.

 There are companies such as MoneyOwl that pay their advisors a salary.
 They also offer a [comprehensive financial planning service](https://www.moneyowl.com.sg/comprehensive/) where you pay an upfront fee, which I think reduces the conflict of interest.
-I hope I see more of such companies and services, rather than the commission-driven industry we see today.
+I hope to see more of such companies and services, rather than the commission-driven industry we see today.

 I do hope you found this article useful.
 Do drop me an [email](mailto:andychan1451@gmail.com) if you have any feedback!